Update: Thank you to Notes on the Road for the nice write-up.

 - Cool completely before filling and frosting or freeze for later use.

-- With a flat blade, cream the butter until smooth and creamy
+- With the flat beater of a stand mixer, on medium speed, cream the butter until smooth and creamy.

-- On low speed, add the milk a teaspoon at a time followed by the vanilla.
-Beat well until fully incorporated
+- Still on low speed, add the milk a teaspoon at a time followed by the vanilla.
+Beat well until fully incorporated.

-- If the icing is too stiff add a teaspoon of milk, if it is too soft add some more powdered sugar
+- If the icing is too stiff add a teaspoon of milk, if it is too soft add ¼ cup more powdered sugar.

 Pink Mannequin Cake Recipe